joutwater/Data-Structures/week05/README.md

                 }<br/>
   The data does not need to be in an elaborate table like SQL or other database outputs.
 As the example shows, I imagine the user only wanting relatively simple information through an easy search.
 To my understanding, these qualitites reflect the purpose of a noSQL database.

 3. The hierarchy of the data is limited to the categrories of project and date.
-I designed the database to group each post by project (partition key) and then, within each post, the date (sort key) can be used as a secondary search value.
-So, the project value is the primary category for grouping while the date value doesn't necessarily group posts but is a sub-category by which a search request can be completed.
-After project and date categories are defined, every other category has the same value in terms of hierarchy level.
+I designed the database to group each post by project (partition key) and then, within each post, the date (sort key) shows chronological order and can be used as a secondary search value.
+So, the project value is the primary category for grouping while the date value is a sub-category for a second level of organization.
+Each entry has to have both a partition key and sort key.
+After project and date categories are defined, every other category has the same value in terms of hierarchy level (schemaless).

 ![alt text](https://github.com/joutwater/Data-Structures/blob/master/week05/data/week05_datastructures1.png)